athena-ilsp/atrium-csd-ner/README.md

-# Atrium: Context Sheet Description Named Entity Recognition Application
+# Atrium: Named Entity Recognition for Descriptions in Archaeological Context Sheets

-This application is a simple, lightweight API for recognizing Named Entities in Context Sheets free text descriptions.
-In archaeology, a context sheet is a standardized form used to record the details of individual archaeological contexts.

 The application is built with FastAPI and is ready for containerization with Docker.
 The application leverages a NER model available at https://huggingface.co/pprokopidis/atrium-speech-based-ner/ and the Flair NLP framework https://github.com/flairNLP/flair.